cfalcondair/config/README.md

 - Select keyboard
 - Change the "Move focus to the menu bar" to `ctrl-w`

+#### Set background images
+- Install setup
+- Select change desktop background and select a favourite from deviant

 Need to login to firefox profile
 Need to login to chrome profile